transloadit/uppy/website/src/docs/uppy.md

 type: docs
 order: 1
 title: "Uppy"
+module: @uppy/core
 permalink: docs/uppy/
 ---

-This is the core module that orchestrates everything in Uppy, exposing `state`, `events` and `methods`.
+This is the core module that orchestrates everything in Uppy, managing state and events and providing methods.

 ```js
 const Uppy = require('@uppy/core')